Javadyakuza/TIP3-Docs/Deployments/Contracts/RootDeployer.md

 <span  :class="EIPdis"  >

-Deploying a contract using the `everscale-inpage-provider` is a bit tricky, Please follow the steps below in order to have a successful contract deployment using this tool.
+We have already learned how to deploy a contract using  `everscale-inpage-provider`  as well, so the process remains the same as before.

 </span>
 <br/>